Summer Reading List

 The early elementary students draw important concepts they learned and capture elements that identify the story’s beginning, middle, and end.
 Click here to see work examples for grades 3-6!
 In grades 7-12, students are required to use plot charts.

 K-12 literature teachers have already announced their selected books to their classes.
 Please see below for the summer reading list and see above for the Summer Reading Instructions and Assignment.
-Some classes have received hard copies of the books (if they were available in our resource room).
-If you would like to borrow a book over the summer, please stop by the office.
+Students read the assigned book(s) for their upcoming grade and complete a grade-level appropriate assignment, due in August.

 There is value to reading for even just 20 minutes each day - the idea is to make reading a habit.